keithstric/nestjs-boilerplate/README.md

 #     # ######  ####    #    #####   #####     ######   ####  # ###### ###### #    # #      ###### #    #   #   ######
 ```

 This project is purely a boilerplate with no routes.
-It is mean to allow rapid deployment of a new API with all the base infrastructure of the application already in place and ready to start adding custom code based on your requirements.
+It is meant to allow rapid deployment of a new API with all the base infrastructure of the application already in place and ready to start adding custom code and routes based on your requirements.

 ## Project Goals